csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.2 Views 121**

 It is not desirable for all users to see the entire logical model.
-Security con- siderations may require that certain data be hidden from users.
+Security considerations may require that certain data be hidden from users.
 Consider a clerk who needs to know an instructor’s ID, name and department name, but does not have authorization to see the instructor’s salary amount.
 This person should see a relation described in SQL, by:

 **select** _ID_, _name_, _dept name_ **from** _instructor_;